Stray bullet in Chicago wounds 7-year-old girl who was trick or treating

 Chicago had 561 homicides in 2018 and the Chicago Tribune has reported that, through Oct.
 26, it had 436 homicides this year.

-Reporting by Alex Dobuzinskis; Editing by Kim Coghill
+Reporting by Alex Dobuzinskis; additional reporting by Rich McKay; Editing by Kim Coghill